 Location, location, location.
 This is an incredibly important consideration for a multitude of reasons.
 Consider where you current employees live, what will their average commute time be?
 Also think about where your clients are based, you want your new building to be easily accessible for them.
 Are there transport links and cycle routes nearby?
 Does the area fit your brand identity and company values?
 Do you want to be located near your competition or in a separate area?

 From another perspective, you might want to consider the local amenities.
-Having a bank, supermarket, post-office, café and a bar nearby can impact your employees work-life balance and improve your company culture – these things shouldn’t be underestimated!
+Having a bank, supermarket, Post Office, café and a bar nearby can impact your employees work-life balance and encourage staff back into the office – these things shouldn’t be underestimated!

 Should you buy or lease your office space?

 Each option offers different benefits.
 Leasing provides businesses with a good opportunity to rent in a good location and can free up working capital.
-Short-term renting options typically suits smaller businesses because of the flexibility they provide where as long term leases provide more security.
+Short-term renting options typically suits smaller businesses because of the flexibility they provide whereas long term leases provide more security.
 Few businesses buy a premise outright unless they are looking for a long-term investment.
-However, if you do, you can give your business clear, fixed costs and stay in the premise as long as you like (subject to market conditions and the ability to find a buyer when the time comes to move on).